proplot-dev/proplot/docs/usage.rst

 tables and arrays, and the `cartopy`_ and `basemap`_ geographic plotting packages.

-* If you pass a `pandas.Series`, `pandas.DataFrame`, or `xarray.DataArray`
-  to any plotting command, the axis labels, tick labels, titles, colorbar labels, and legend labels are automatically applied from the metadata.
-If you did not supply the *x* and *y* coordinates, they are also inferred from the metadata.
-This works just like the native `xarray.DataArray.plot` and `pandas.DataFrame.plot` methods.
-A demonstration of this feature is given in the sections on :ref:`1D plotting <ug_1dintegration>` and :ref:`2D plotting <ug_2dintegration>`.
-This feature can be disabled by setting :rcraw:`autoformat` to ``False``.
 * The `~proplot.axes.GeoAxes` class uses the `cartopy`_ or
   `basemap`_ packages to :ref:`plot geophysical data <ug_geoplot>`,
   :ref:`add geographic features <ug_geoformat>`, and